-A few months ago I returned to New Zealand from a five week stint in Bangkok.
+A few months ago I returned to Auckland from a five week stint in Bangkok.
 I decided to head to my beloved Thai capital after a few months in the European winter, which was driving me nuts.
 I finally understand why Southeast Asia is full of Europeans in December and why they’re all so happy.

 Anyways.
 Whenever I tell people “I was in wherever for two months” they always ask me, “But…what do you do there?”

 And then lots of other questions, like where do I live, and who do I eat lunch with, and all that other stuff.

 These mini stints in different cities are akin to Mini Retirements – a concept I’ve written about before.
 I discussed most of the common questions in that guide, but I guess if you’re new to the road it can be hard to visualise how it all comes together.
 So let me show how it all worked in Bangkok.